AtomicConductor/AtomicConductor.github.io/docs/client_tools/retrieve.md

 ## Introduction

 As tasks are completed, rendered files are made available to download.
 You may use the Conductor Downloader tool to fetch files to your local disk.
-Files are downloaded to the output path specified when the job was submitted.
+Files are downloaded to the output path that was specified when the job was submitted.

 The Downloader can operate in one of two modes: